lblod/app-lpdc-digitaal-loket/docs/adr/0016-data-integrity-tests.md

 ## Decision

-- We wrote tests that generate a rapport detailing all the data inconsistencies.
+- We wrote tests that generate a report detailing all the data inconsistencies.
 - We also want to create a batch job to address and rectify inconsistencies between aggregates.
 - This proactive approach not only highlights issues but also ensures they are corrected, thus enhancing the overall integrity of our data.